Make a Vision Statement of Wellness for Depression and/or Anxiety

 How do you find the right therapist?

 Sometimes, because of work, family, death, relationships, or uncomfortable feelings like depression or anxiety, you want to seek out a mental health professional for help.
 But finding the right therapist can feel overwhelming.
-How do you find a therapist and how do you know the person is a good therapist for you?
+How do you find a therapist and how do you know the person is a good fit for you?

 Below I provide some suggestions on how to search for therapists and then, although not a full-proof checklist, I provide some things to consider when choosing one person to work with.